UX Architecture · Information Design · System Thinking

 – configuring each simulator individually

-The system was approached as a network of interconnected entities rather than isolated screens.
+The system was designed as interconnected entities rather than isolated screens.

 – Each step focuses on a single decision layer